 - Enable app install tracking in your account for android and iOS

 - Update your Analytics SDK for Android and iOS

 66. What are custom events and how is it implemented?

+This is one of the most frequently asked SEO questions and answers.
 Custom parameters can be added to your landing page URLs and it’s an advanced type of URL parameter.

 Steps to create custom parameter:

 - Define your parameters – Custom parameters have two parts (Name and Value)

 - Add custom parameter in the Custom parameter field